-WARNING: Read Operator's Manual and decals before attempting to operate this ma WARNING: This structure's protective capability may be impaired by structural dama or alteration.
-If any of these conditions occur, this structure must be repl age, overturn, WARNING: Roll over!
+WARNING: Read Operator's Manual and decals before attempting to operate this machine.
+WARNING: This structure's protective capability may be impaired by structural damage, overturn, or alteration.
+If any of these conditions occur, this structure must be replaced.
+WARNING: Roll over!
 Avoid crushing, use seat belt.
 Do not jump if machine tips.
-To minimize chance of injury or death from rollover; keep ROPS in the raised and lot tion and use the seat belt. ocked posi- N Do not remove ROPS.
+To minimize chance of injury or death from rollover; keep ROPS in the raised and locked position and use the seat belt.
+Do not remove ROPS.
 Never operate machine on a slope with the ROPS folded down (lowered position).
 There is no roll over protection when the ROPS is in the lowered position.
 Lower the ROPS only when absolutely necessary.
 Drive slowly and carefully.
-Raise soon as clearance permits.
+Raise the ROPS as soon as clearance permits.
 Read and follow slopes operation instructions and warnings.
-Do not wear seat belt when the ROPS is in the lowered position. the ROPS as WARNING: Ejection! • Always pull from the mower hitch. • Do not attach chains or ropes to the ROPS for pulling purposes, as the machine can wards. n tip back-
+Do not wear seat belt when the ROPS is in the lowered position.
+WARNING: Ejection! ð Always pull from the mower hitch.
+Do not attach chains or ropes to the ROPS for pulling purposes, as the machine can tip backwards.

-Part Number 601993 WARNING: Read operator's Manual and decals before attempting to operate this machine.
-WARNING: Roll over!
-Operate a safe distance (minimum of 10 feet) away from drop-offs, retaining walls, drainage ditches, embankments, water, and other types of hazards to avoid a wheel dropping over the edge or to avoid the ground from breaking away.
-WARNING: Back over!
+Part Number 601993 - WARNING: Read operator's Manual and decals before attempting to operate this machine.
+WARNING: Roll over! >10' Operate a safe distance (minimum of 10 feet) away from drop-offs, retaining walls, drainage ditches, embankments, water, and other types of hazards to avoid a wheel dropping over the edge or to avoid the ground from breaking away. - WARNING: Back over!
 Do not carry passengers.
 Always stop machine if someone enters the area.
 Always be aware of what is behind the machine before backing up.
 Do not mow in reverse unless absolutely necessary.
-Always look down and behind before and while backing up.
-WARNING: Roll over!
-Slow down before turning. - • Do not operate on slopes greater than 15 degrees. <15° Keep all movement on slopes slow and gradual.
-Never make sudden changes in speed and direction. • Do not operate on slopes above a retaining wall or drop-off.
-WARNING: Ejection! • Do not operate on slopes greater than 15 degrees.
-Keep all movement slow and gradual when going up or down slopes.
-Do not remove or modify stabilizer wheels or injury can result.
-WARNING: Loss of traction/control on slopes!
-Shut off blades.
-2. • Back slowly down the slope when loss of traction occurs.
+Always look down and behind before and while backing up. - WARNING: Roll over!
+Slow down before turning.
+Do not operate on slopes greater than 15 degrees. <15 Keep all movement on slopes slow and gradual.
+Never make sudden changes in speed and direction.
+Do not operate on slopes above a retaining wall or drop-off.
+WARNING: Ejection!
+Do not operate on slopes greater than 15 degrees.
+15° Keep all movement slow and gradual when going up or down slopes. ♦ Do not remove or modify stabilizer wheels or injury can result. - WARNING: Loss of traction/control on slopes!
+1. Shut off blades.
+2. Back slowly down the slope when loss of traction occurs.

-- A. Fast

-- Slow В.

-- C. Choke

-- D. Mower blade engage/disengage switch

-- Ε. Ignition switch - insert key

-- OFF F.

-- G. ON

-- Н. I.

-- Engine start position Before starting the engine:

-- Read Operator's Manual

-- Disengage mower blades

-- · Place steering control levers in park brake position
+- A. Fast - B. Slow - C. For maximum electric clutch life engage at 1/2 3/4 throttle position. - D. For maximum electric clutch life disengage at low throttle position. - E. Read Operator's Manual before attempting to operate this machine. - F. Wear ear protection, eye protection and safety shoes when operating this equipment. - G. Before starting the engine: - Read Operator's Manual - Disengage mower blades - Place steering control levers in park brake position